Blog

 May 27, 2026

-We are assembling large crop genomic and transcriptomic datasets and harmonizing them into a unified training corpus.
-During pretraining, the objective is not prediction but representation.
-Through self-supervised objectives adapted to nucleotide sequences and expression profiles, the model learns the statistical and structural regularities of plant genomes before being asked any task-specific question.
+The core technical principle underlying this effort is straightforward but powerful: pretrain broadly, fine-tune precisely.
+We are assembling large-scale crop genomic and transcriptomic datasets and harmonizing them into a unified training corpus.
+The objective of pretraining is not immediate prediction, but representation learning.
+Through self-supervised objectives such as masked and causal language modeling adapted to nucleotide sequences and expression profiles, the model learns the underlying statistical and structural regularities of plant genomes before being asked any task-specific question.
+Only after this large-scale pretraining phase do we fine-tune the system for causal SNP prioritization within QTL windows, multimodal genotype-phenotype mapping, and candidate gene ranking.
+This mirrors the paradigm that transformed natural language processing and protein modeling, now applied to the complexity of crop genomics through Converge Bio's integrated foundation-model stack.

 What success looks like